 This Development Contributions Policy (the Policy) was approved by Rotorua Lakes Council (Council) on 25 August 2022 with effect from 1 December 2022.
+The Policy has been reviewed and is draft for the purposes of consultation.
 The Policy will normally be reviewed on a three-yearly basis as part of the Long Term Plan process but may be updated at shorter intervals if Council considers it necessary.
-The next review will be no later than 1 July 2024.
+The next review will be no later than 1 July 2025.
 See the Council website www.rotorualakescouncil.nz for further information.